 The Family Partnership Agreement Process refers to the opportunities that we offer your family to develop and implement individualized goals.
 This is an on-going process, to support child and family growth and development.
 Staff partner with you to assess your child's and family's strengths, needs, and interests to develop meaningful goals and provide the highest quality services.
 Center-Based families will have three or more family partnership meetings with their Family Advocate, with one meeting being in the family's home.
 For Home-Visitation families, Family Educators will incorporate these meetings into their regular home visits.
-Visit the website for more information on The Family and Community Engagement Framework.
+Visit the website for more information on <a href="https://doi.org/10.1001/jhearts-new-regular-new-